 While giftedness does not fade after high school, support for gifted people does.
 Often parents come to SENG to learn about their gifted children and, in the process, rediscover their own giftedness.
 Grown-ups need strategies and support, too, in their family, creative, and professional lives.

-The SENG Conference includes a children’s program that runs concurrently with the adults’ program.
-Designed for children ages 8 through 13 whose parents are attending the conference, it provides an environment in which young learners can have fun while learning new skills such as juggling, creating cartoons, or how to write and stage a play.
+The SENG Conference includes a children’s program that runs concurrently with the adult program.
+Designed for children whose parents are attending the conference, it provides an environment in which young learners can have fun while learning new skills.
 Each year the program varies but always, and most importantly, the children have the opportunity to connect with other gifted young people.
 Often, life-long friendships form, and many children return year after year.